Principle 1: There are No Innate A Priori Ideas

 - the ideas on the impressions.

-Our ideas on a thing does not lead to that thing existing as an impression in reality.
+Thinking of a thing does not lead to that thing existing in reality.

-The constant conjunction of our resembling perceptions is a convincing proof that the one are the causes of the other.
+The constant conjunction of our resembling perceptions shows that impressions cause ideas.

 Exception and Limitation of the General Maxim